Differentially Private Graph Coloring: Preliminaries

 \begin{definition} \textbf{($(C, k)$-defectiveness)} A coloring is $(C, k)$-defective if it uses a color palette size of $C$ and any vertex may share the same color with at most $k$ of its adjacent vertices. \end{definition}

-\textbf{Problem Statement.} Let $G=(V, E)$ denote an undirected graph.
-We consider the edge-privacy model~\cite{karwa:tds13, blocki:itcs13}, in which the set of nodes $V$ of a graph $G$ is public and the set of edges $E$ is private. $G$ and $G'$ are neighbors (denote $G\sim G'$ if $V(G) = V(G')$ and $E(G) = E(G') \pm e$, i.e., $G$ and $G'$ differ by exact one edge $e$.

-We note that there are other models of privacy in graphs, such as node-DP, e.g.,~\cite{Kasiviswanathan:2013:AGN:2450206.2450232}.
-This version of privacy is not tractable for graph coloring, due to the nature of our output.

-Hence we shall define our problem as: \begin{definition} Given an input graph $G=(V,E)$, we are to design an $\epsilon$-edge-differentially private and $(C,k)$-defective algorithm that minimizes $C$ and $k$ (the palette size and the defectiveness respectively). \end{definition}
+Using Definition\ref{def:defective}, we may now define our problem: \begin{definition} Given an input graph $G=(V,E)$, we design an $\epsilon$-edge-differentially private and $(C,k)$-defective algorithm that minimizes $C$ and $k$ (the palette size and the defectiveness respectively). \end{definition}

 We use $A$ to indicate the adjacency matrix of $G$. $N(u)$ denotes the set of adjacent nodes to $u$: $N(u) = \{v : A(u,v) = 1\}$. $deg_G(u) = |N(u)|$ indicates the degree of node $u$ in graph $G$. $color_G(u)$ is the current assigned color of node $u$. $\Delta_G$ denotes the maximum degree of nodes in graph $G$: $\Delta_G = max_{u\in V(G)}deg_G(u)$.
 Let $\C$ denote all possible coloring schemes of graphs of size $n$.
 We drop the subscript $G$ when the context is clear.